RickStrahl/MarkdownMonster/README.md

 * Drag images from Explorer
 * Edit images in your image editor of choice
 * Built-in screen capture
-* Automatic PNG image compression
+* Automatic image compression on pasted images

 ### Editing Features
 * Easy link embedding from clipboard or disk